 - An estimated 35,000 cardiac arrests occur in Canada annually.1 - Most cardiac arrests occur outside of the hospital.2 - Of those who suffer an out-of-hospital cardiac arrest (OHCA), more than 90% die.
-The survival rate in most communities is less than 10%.2-5 - Cardiac arrest can happen to anyone, at any age (including in childhood), any place or time.
-Most often, a cardiac arrest presents without any warning signs. - Living on higher floors in high-rise buildings is associated with lower survival rates for OHCA in Canada.6 - Women are less likely to receive CPR than men following a out-of-hospital cardiac arrest.7 - Survival is significantly decreased for every minute without access to CPR or an AED.^{8, 9} - Emergency medical services are typically six minutes away or more.^{10,11} Some communities face longer response times, especially in northern and remote Canada.
-Bystanders in all communities have an important role to play in taking immediate action following a cardiac arrest. - Certain Indigenous communities have a higher incidence of Long QT syndrome, an inherited rhythm disorder that if untreated can increase the risk for cardiac arrest.12-14 Worldwide, one in 2,000 people have Long QT syndrome, however in the Gitxsan First Nations community in northern British Columbia, this ratio is one in 125.12
+The survival rate in most communities is less than 10%.^{2-5} - Cardiac arrest can happen to anyone, at any age (including in childhood), any place or time.
+Most often, a cardiac arrest presents without any warning signs. - Living on higher floors in high-rise buildings is associated with lower survival rates for OHCA in Canada.6 - Women are less likely to receive CPR than men following a out-of-hospital cardiac arrest.7 - Survival is significantly decreased for every minute without access to CPR or an AED.^{8,9} - Emergency medical services are typically six to seven minutes away.10-12 Some communities face longer response times, especially in northern and remote Canada.
+Bystanders in all communities have an important role to play in taking immediate action following a cardiac arrest. - Certain Indigenous communities have a higher incidence of Long QT syndrome, an inherited rhythm disorder that if untreated can increase the risk for cardiac arrest.13-15 Worldwide, one in 2,000 people have Long QT syndrome, however in the Gitxsan First Nations community in northern British Columbia, this ratio is one in 125.10

-- There are some communities in rural, northern and remote parts of Canada that do not have access to emergency medical services, including 9-1-1 phone services, creating significant gaps and challenges in the emergency care system.15 This could result in delays when seeking or receiving treatment for cardiac arrest. - 61% of Canadians say they are willing to perform chest-compression-only CPR if they saw someone collapse, yet actual bystander rates are much lower.16 In most public places, only 40% or less of those experiencing a cardiac arrest receive bystander CPR before professional emergency help arrives.17 - Over 400 lives per year are saved by bystander application of an AED to those experiencing an OHCA. - Bystander use of AEDs occurs in less than 3% in all OHCAs cases.18 However, bystanders deliver a shock without complication in 19% of publicly observed, shockable OHCAs.9 - When a bystander uses an AED, the chance of survival triples (24%) and when the AED delivers a shock the chance of survival increases five fold (38%).
+- There are some communities in rural, northern and remote parts of Canada that do not have access to emergency medical services, including 9-1-1 phone services, creating significant gaps and challenges in the emergency care system.16 This could result in delays when seeking or receiving treatment for cardiac arrest. - 61% of Canadians say they are willing to perform chestcompression-only CPR if they saw someone collapse, yet actual bystander rates are much lower.17 In most public places, only 36% to 49% of those experiencing a cardiac arrest receive bystander CPR before professional emergency help arrives.^{10,11,18} - Over 400 lives per year are saved by bystander application of an AED to those experiencing an OHCA. - Bystander use of AEDs in public spaces occurs in 7% to 17% of OHCA cases.^{10,11,18} Bystanders deliver a shock without complication in 19% of publicly observed, shockable OHCAs.9 - When a bystander uses an AED, the chance of survival triples (24%) and when the AED delivers a shock the chance of survival increases five fold (38%).
 By doing this, patients are also more likely to recover pre-cardiac arrest ability levels.^{9, 18}